The Pillowman: Act III

 Katurian writes out a false confession and adds the names of his mother and father to the list of people he has killed.
 When Katurian sees how eager Ariel is to torture him, he guesses that Ariel was sexually abused by his father.
 Before Ariel can begin the torture, Tupolski tells them that the third child might still be alive and Ariel leaves to find her.
 When Ariel returns with the girl, she is not injured but covered with green paint, revealing that Michal had not reenacted the story of "The Little Jesus" but "The Little Green Pig."
 It is apparent to Ariel and Tupolski that Katurian was unaware of this and therefore could not have murdered the children like he confessed, but they decide to execute him anyway for murdering his parents and vow to destroy his stories.
 Before Ariel can execute him, Katurian tells them about the torture Michal suffered in order for Katurian to become a better writer.
-Tupolski shows no empathy and shoots Katurian in the head.
-Left alone with Katurian's stories, Ariel decides not to burn them.
+Tupolski shows no empathy and states his intention to destroy the stories, before shooting Katurian in the head.
+Left alone with Katurian's stories, Ariel decides to preserve them.